Alsace: Food

 Alsace is also well known for its foie gras made in the region since the 17th century.
 Additionally, Alsace is known for its fruit juices and mineral waters.

 Wines

 Alsace is an important wine-producing région.
 Vins d'Alsace (Alsace wines) are mostly white.
 Alsace produces some of the world's most noted dry rieslings and is the only region in France to produce mostly varietal wines identified by the names of the grapes used (wine from Burgundy is also mainly varietal, but not normally identified as such), typically from grapes also used in Germany.
 The most notable example is Gewurztraminer.

 Beers

 Alsace is also the main beer-producing region of France, thanks primarily to breweries in and near Strasbourg.
 These include those of Fischer, Karlsbräu, Kronenbourg, and Heineken International.
 Hops are grown in Kochersberg and in northern Alsace.
 Schnapps is also traditionally made in Alsace, but it is in decline because home distillers are becoming less common and the consumption of traditional, strong, alcoholic beverages is decreasing.

+Sports

+The RC Strasbourg Alsace football club has played over 50 seasons in the Ligue 1, with a title in 1978-79.
+It plays home matches at the Stade de la Meinau, which also hosted two matches at the UEFA Euro 1984.
+The women's section was promted to the Première Ligue in 2024.

+The SIG Strasbourg basketball club has won the LNB Élite in 2004–05.

+The Sélestat Alsace handball club has played 23 seasons in LNH Division 1.

+The Étoile Noire de Strasbourg ice hockey team played in the Ligue Magnus 2006 to 2019.

+The Internationaux de Strasbourg women's tennis tournament is held since 1987, currently as a WTA 500.

+The Rallye de France Alsace auto race was held from 2010 to 2014 as part of the World Rally Championship.
+Also, the Anneau du Rhin racetrack hosted the World Touring Car Cup in 2022.